AMReX-Astro/Castro/sphinx_docs/source/CastroUserGuide.rst

    -  Swap the StateData from the new to old (e.g., ensures that the next evolution starts with the result from the previous step).

-   -  Do a
+   -  Do a clean_state

    -  Create the MultiFabs that hold the primitive variable information for the hydro solve.

-   -  For method of lines integration: allocate the storage for the intermediate stage updates, , and the  that holds the post burn state.
+   -  For method of lines integration: allocate the storage for the intermediate stage updates, k_mol, and the Sburn MultiFab that holds the post burn state.

    -  Zero out all of the fluxes